MicrosoftDocs/azure-reference-other/studio-module-reference/index.md

 ms.author: amlstudiodocs

 ---
-# Azure Machine Learning Studio (classic): Algorithm and module help
+# Machine Learning Studio (classic): Algorithm and module help

 [!INCLUDE [aml-designer-notice](../includes/designer-notice.md)]

-Azure Machine Learning Studio (classic) is a cloud predictive analytics service that makes it possible to quickly create and deploy predictive models as analytics solutions.
+Machine Learning Studio (classic) is a cloud predictive analytics service that makes it possible to quickly create and deploy predictive models as analytics solutions.
 The machine learning tools are mostly cloud-based services, which eliminates setup and installation concerns because you can work through your web browser on any internet-connected PC.
 See the article, ["What is Studio (classic)?"](/azure/machine-learning/studio/what-is-ml-studio) for more details.

 This documentation contains detailed technical and how-to information for the modules that are available in Machine Learning Studio (classic).